Tchuanm/IterInv/README.md

 1. editing with IterInv + [DiffEdit](https://huggingface.co/docs/diffusers/api/pipelines/diffedit).

 ```
-CUDA_VISIBLE_DEVICES=7 python end2end_diffedit.py \
+python end2end_diffedit.py \
     --enable_1  --enable_3for2 --enable_3     \
     --inpaint_strength 0.4

 ```

-2. We also realise the experiments of combined with p2p and pix2pix_zero, but the editing results is not satisfied.
-See end2end_p2p_edit.py and end2end_zero_edit.py.

-# Quantitative comparison of image inversion results.
+# Quantitative comparison of inversion results.
 ```
 python evaluation_scores.py
 # or single-step debug in evaluation_scores.ipynb
 ```
-Change the folder to find what you want to evaluate.
+Change the folder to choose what you want to evaluate.

 ## Acknowledgement